doubleII/Test/Raspberry Pi - Pi-Hole.md

 On raspberry pi 4 can be installed 64 Bit OS.

 1. Run the installer and select operating system.
-2. Select drive disk (card)
+2. Select drive disk (your microSD card)
 3. Select write.
-4. Put the card on the raspberry pi an run it.
+4. Put the microSD card into the raspberry pi an run it.

 ## Install P-Hole